2Printer Settings

 Single print job name

-Default: 2Printer's solid print job
+Default: 2Printer's single print job

 Attachments

-Controls with parameters related to file attachments handling.
+Settings and options related to file attachments handling.

 Set the method of processing attachments.
 If you print files that have attachments, such as emails or PDF Portfolio documents, you can select what 2Printer should do with them: